semaphoreci/docs/docs/reference/sem-command-line-tool.md

 sem debug project [Project NAME]
 ```

-Next, you are going to get automatically connected to the VM of the
+Next, you will be automatically connected to the VM of the
 project using SSH.
 The value of `SEMAPHORE_GIT_BRANCH` will be `master`
 whereas the value of `SEMAPHORE_GIT_SHA` will be `HEAD`, which means that
 you will be using the latest version of the `master` branch available on the
 GitHub repository of the Semaphore 2.0 project.

-The projects that are created using the `sem debug project` command support the
+Projects that are created using the `sem debug project` command support the
 `--duration` parameter for specifying the timeout period of the project.

 #### sem debug project example

-You can debug the project named `docker-push` by executing the following command:
+You can debug the project, named `docker-push`, by executing the following command:

 ``` bash
 sem debug project docker-push